Murray Moten: Capture of Damour and armistice

 For the capture of Damour, the 2/27th was to conduct a single company preliminary operation to destroy French positions on a spur west of the village of El Mourhira, then after that company was relieved by two companies of the 2/14th Battalion, the 2/27th would cross the Damour River to El Boum and Four-à-Chaux and turn the French flank.
 Significant artillery support was to be provided for the brigade attack.
 The lead company of the 2/27th moved off from El Haram at dusk on 5 June, and marched cross-country to El Batal where they rested for three hours.
 A little after midnight they set off again, crossed the Damour at a point identified during the earlier reconnaissance, and climbed up a goat track to El Boum.
 Fixing bayonets around dawn, the lead platoon stormed the village to find it empty, with a few French troops fleeing in the distance.
-The next company took key casualties and was scattered by artillery fire, but the third company swapped objectives with it.
+The next company suffered casualties among key personnel and was scattered by artillery fire, but the third company swapped objectives with it.
 The lead company was held up by an enemy position, but the arrival of the third company bolstered the assault and the position surrendered.
 The rest of the battalion pushed on and achieved its objectives.
 A platoon was posted on a feature known as Hill 512 which overlooked the village of Daraya.
 After 24 hours of hard marching and climbing, along with some fighting, including steep ascents of 800 ft and then 1000 ft, the battalion had secured the corridor through which the 17th Brigade was to pass then attack, cutting the road leading north out of Damour towards Beirut.
 Ultimately, Stevens pushed the 2/14th Battalion, less the two companies at El Mourhira, through the corridor to secure the start line for the 17th Brigade attack, and the 17th Brigade followed.
 The most advanced company of the 2/27th reached the eastern outskirts of Damour and sent two platoons into the town where they had several sharp exchanges of fire with French troops and captured more than their own number.
 Attacks from the south prompted the French to withdraw, and the town was secured by the morning of 9 July.